 Expats wishing to go to Jordan, whether for a visit or to stay long term, will all have to navigate the country's visa system.
-Nationals of some countries have a much smoother road than others when it comes to tourist visas, but all nationalities wanting to work and reside in the country will have to work through some red tape to secure the necessary visas for Jordan.
+Nationals of some countries have a much smoother road than others when it comes to tourist visas, but all nationalities wanting to work and reside in the country will have to navigate some red tape to secure the necessary visas for Jordan.

 Tourist visas for Jordan